 Western Crime Fiction Goes East: The Russian Pinkerton Craze 1907-1934, Vol. 11 in the Series in Russian History and Culture (Leiden: Brill, 2012)

 Translated books and chapbooks:

 Mikhail Zoshchenko.
 Sentimental Tales.
-New York: Columbia University Press, forthcoming in 2018.
+New York: Columbia University Press, 2018.

 Isaac Babel.
 Odessa Stories.
 London: Pushkin Press, 2016.